Required internships give PCA&D graduates an edge in the workplace

 The internship experience at Pennsylvania College of Art & Design is an important link between a student’s curricular preparations in the visual arts and the myriad ways that training can be applied in real-world employment.

-PCA&D expects students in all majors--fine arts, graphic design, illustration and photography-- to successfully complete a professional-level internship as a non-credit degree requirement.
+PCA&D requires students in all BFA degree majors -- fine arts, graphic design, illustration and photography -- to successfully complete a professional-level internship before graduating.

-Take a look at the real-world experiences PCA&D students are gaining during the summer of 2010.
+Take a look at the real-world experiences PCA&D students gained during a recent summer.
 Click here to see photos and read their stories.

 In the words of students from past internships: